 The exterior of a MUJI Wooden Hut, a prefab home built in Japan.

-Enter The MUJI Hut, Japan’s Newest Prefab Homes
+MUJI Hut: Japan’s Latest Prefab Homes

 Who doesn’t want to trade the skyscrapers and crowded trains for the quiet, serene, and spacious country some days?